What You Should Know About Shiitake Mushroom Health Benefits*

 - promote a healthy cardiovascular system.*

-In addition to those Shiitake mushroom health benefits, there are plenty more!* Throughout history, both Chinese and Japanese herbalism used Shiitake mushrooms to support immune health.* We now know (thanks, modern science!) that Shiitake fruiting body extract (lentinan) supports white blood cells and offers antioxidant support for the immune system.*
+In addition to those Shiitake mushroom health benefits, there are plenty more!* Throughout history, both Chinese and Japanese herbalism used Shiitake mushrooms to help support immune health.* We now know (thanks, modern science!) that Shiitake fruiting body extract (lentinan) supports white blood cells and offers additional support for the immune system.*

 More Shiitake Mushroom Health Benefits